Transatlantic and British Isles Circumnavigation Cruise (Part 1)

 Fakarava

-This was our next to last stop before returning to San Diego, and our last snorkeling excursion.
+This was our next-to-last stop before returning to San Diego, and our last snorkeling excursion.
 As we did on Bora Bora we contracted with a private provider instead of taking one of the ship’s excursions.
 This trip took us to two snorkeling spots, the Blue Lagoon and a coral pinnacle located in Fakarava’s main lagoon.
 The Blue Lagoon was pretty, but the coral pinnacle was fantastic.
-Our tour guide provided an on shore lunch at the Blue Lagoon, complete with iced down coconuts.
+Our tour guide provided an on-shore lunch at the Blue Lagoon, complete with iced down coconuts.
 We had a memorable time and this was a wonderful way to begin to wrap up of time in French Polynesia.

 Nuku Hiva, French Polynesia